laurenscoble/laurenscoble.github.io/_posts/portfolio/2017-7-31-drug-use-by-age.md

 And it got me thinking…

-__Null hypothesis:__ There is no or a positive relationship between those using inhalants and those that are not.
+__Null hypothesis:__ There is no or a positive relationship between those using inhalants and those that are not.<br />
 __Alternative hypothesis:__ There is a negative relationship between the group that use inhalants and those that are not.

 # Some additional research